-I know that's a controversial suggestion, if true it probably invalidates one or the other of two theories on Bible Prophecy I've advocated on this Blog (the Wilderness of 12 being Mt Sinai, or the Babylon of 17 being East of the Euphrates), maybe both given other factors.
+I know that's a controversial suggestion, if true it probably invalidates one or the other of two theories on Bible Prophecy I've advocated on this Blog (the Wilderness of Revelation 12 being Mt Sinai, or the Babylon of 17 being East of the Euphrates), maybe both given other factors.

 If true it would prove Mystery Babylon is Israel in a Rebellious state before her ultimate salvation, as I'm unshakable on The Woman of 12 being Israel and The Church being The Man-Child.
 But it would NOT prove Jerusalem, rather it contradicts it, this is Israel after fleeing.
 (So either way this Babylon is still probably East of the Jordan.)

 We often see the Wildness refuge of Revelation 12 as a repeat of the Exodus-Deuteronomy wandering, Israel fell into Idolatry then too.
 And in DeMille's movie The Ten Commandments, he draws on Revelation 17 imagery in depicting the Golden Calf incident.

 Now, here is the first clue that lead me to consider this possibility.

 The word "Wilderness" is used in the Book of Revelation three times, in the Greek it's also the same word all three times, even the same form of the word (Eremon rather then Eremos).
 In Revelation 12 verses 6 and 14 it refers to the place where The Woman is taken to be protected.
 But then in Chapter 17 verse 3, John is taken to The Wilderness to see a Woman sitting on a Beast.
 And all three seem to use the definite article, The Wilderness, not a wilderness.